Fitus/Zaloha.sh/README.md

 Performance of the execution phase:
  * depends on how many files need synchronization: zero to several minutes

-## Add-on shellscript Zaloha_Snapshot.sh
+## Add-on script Zaloha_Snapshot.sh

-An add-on shellscript to create hardlink-based snapshots of the backup directory exists: [Zaloha_Snapshot](https://github.com/Fitus/Zaloha_Snapshot.sh).
+An add-on script to create hardlink-based snapshots of the backup directory exists: [Zaloha_Snapshot](https://github.com/Fitus/Zaloha_Snapshot.sh).
 This allows to create **Time Machine**-like backup solutions.

 ## License